drinkbird/drinkbird.github.io/about.md

 Tasos Piotopoulos is a force multiplier for software delivery teams, with a track record of solving complex problems through delivering high-quality solutions, and a passion for helping others grow professionally.

-He currently works as a Technical Lead at Walmart Global Tech, successfully delivering numerous enterprise-scale projects within the Supply Chain and Market Intelligence organizations, while leading teams of many sizes.
+While working in the Tech Industry since 2005 and leading engineering teams of many sizes, Tasos have been responsible for both making and saving tens of millions of dollars for his customers and employers, building a portfolio that includes everything from start-ups to the largest enterprises.
 He also holds a Master's degree is in Software Engineering and Ubiquitous Computing from University College Dublin.

-In addition, Tasos blogs at drinkbird.com, creates online courses, organizes meetups and workshops, speaks at events and academic lectures, and reads lots of books to help him grow further.
+In addition, Tasos blogs on drinkbird.com, publishes online courses, organizes meet-ups and workshops, speaks at events and academic lectures, and reads lots of books to help him grow further.
+You can find him on [LinkedIn](https://linkedin.com/in/piotopoulos), where he is always happy to accept new connections.

 ![Tasos Piotopoulos]({{ site.baseurl }}/assets/media/drinkbird_shot.jpg)